rosinant3/babylon/README.md

    - mySQL with Knex.js;
    - user registration and login with appropriate validation;
    - public/private playlists/articles with forms to search for all of the possible combinations;
-   - pagination of every get request;
+   - pagination for every get request;

 **Playlists**: